Machine Translation Quality Estimation

 Enterprise AI Document Translator

-Use MTQE inside secure document translation workflows for PDFs, Office files, scanned documents and OCR intensive content.
+Use MTQE inside secure document translation workflows for PDFs, Office files, scanned documents and OCR-intensive content.

 ECO Intelligence Platform